Conflict. It’s a fact of life. When you develop a deep relationship with someone, conflict is unavoidable.

 5. Watch your words and your tone.

 Use feeling words instead of making accusations.
-For example, “When you do this, it makes me feel this way,” instead of “You always do this!”
+For example, “When you do this, I feel this way,” instead of “You always do this!”

 “There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing” (Proverbs 12:18).